wp-plugins/i-agree/readme.txt

 Require your users to agree to terms on the login screen == Description ==

-<strong>NOTE:</strong>This plugin is discontinued it has been replace by an improved version called “Agreeable”.
+<strong>NOTE:</strong>This plugin has been discontinued it has been replace by an improved version called “Agreeable”.
 You can download it here: <a href=”http://wordpress.org/plugins/agreeable/”> http://wordpress.org/plugins/agreeable/</a>

 == Installation ==